thambithurai11/order-manager/README.md

 - Git Hub
 - Docker

-## :memo: Steps to run the application
+## :memo: Steps to Run the application
 ### Checkout the code
 - Git Checkout : open git bash and run command `git clone https://github.com/thambithurai11/order-manager.git`
 - Or download the zip file from the repository